craigzearfoss/bullets/README.md

         </script>
         ```

-* To display them in a blade template:
+* To display the bullet in a blade template:
     ```html
     @if (!empty($bullets))
         <ul>